Surveillance

 Routine adult mosquito surveillance is conducted using five trapping methods

 The traps used are the New Jersey Light Traps, Centers for Disease Control (CDC) Traps, Gravid Traps, BG Sentinel 2 Traps, and Collection Bottle Rotator (CBR) Traps.
-Adults collected are used for species density information and all primary disease vectoring (transmitting) mosquitoes are processed and shipped to MSU for PCR testing to determine if they are carrying EEE, LAC, SLE, or WNV.
+Adults collected are used for species density information and all primary disease vectoring (transmitting) mosquitoes are processed and shipped to MDHHS Bureau of Laboratories for PCR testing to determine if they are carrying EEE, LAC, JCV, SLE, or WNV.

 New Jersey Light Trap